-By providing instruction in courses like ELEM 402 and EDUC-309/314, the COE ensures that our elementary education candidates have the necessary skills and knowledge to integrate arts education effectively into their curriculum development and lesson planning.
+By providing instruction in courses like ELEM 402, EDUC-309/314, and EDUC 306 the COE ensures that our elementary and birth through kindergarten education candidates have the necessary skills and knowledge to integrate arts education effectively into their curriculum development and lesson planning.
 This comprehensive training equips future educators to create dynamic and engaging learning experiences that promote creativity, self-expression, and a well-rounded education for their students.